Newsboys: 1990s

 The band returned in 1999 with Love Liberty Disco, the band's only album to significantly deviate from their pop rock sound.
 Instead, this particular album featured more of a disco sound.
-Still, it produced several hits, including the No. 1 hits "Beautiful Sound" and "Good Stuff" as well as the title track.
+Still, it produced several hits, including the number 1 hits "Beautiful Sound" and "Good Stuff" as well as the title track.
 The LLD tour was significantly more popular than the album.
 This tour featured an inflatable arena, called the Air Dome.

 In 1999, Furler co-founded Inpop Records with Wes Campbell as an independent contemporary Christian music record label.